 What do I use to stick the gingerbread house together?

 I used a classic royal icing to stick the decorations in place, but thanks to a tip from a crafty friend, I decided to use a syrup to glue the actual house together.
 The syrup is a simple mixture of sugar and water, cooked long enough to caramelize and become sticky.
 The syrup dries nearly clear, plus it dries QUICKLY – eliminating the need to prop up the pieces together in place until they dry.

-When you’re making the syrup, make sure you don’t simmer it too long, just until it turns into syrup, otherwise it will crystalize!
+Tip: When you’re making the syrup, make sure you don’t simmer it too long, just until it turns into syrup, otherwise it will crystalize!
 When things start to get thick and sticky, turn the heat off and remove the pan from the stove.

 I assembled the house by sticking the front and back to the sides, and then adding the roof.
 I added the chimney at the end, once the house was dry and stable.
 The best way to apply the syrup is by using a pastry brush!